-- ion-prescription emollient creams.
+- on-prescription emollient creams.

-RENOVA 0.02% has NOT DEMONSTRATED A MITIGATING EFFECT on significant signs of chronic sunlight exposure such as coarse or deep wrinkling, tactile roughness, mottled hyperpigmentation, lentiquines, telangicatasia, skin laxity, keratinocytic atypia, melanocytic atypia, or dermal elastosis. - atypia, or definal elastosis.
+RENOVA 0.02% has NOT DEMONSTRATED A MITIGATING EFFECT on significant signs of chronic sunlight exposure such as coarse or deep wrinkling, tactile roughness, mottled hyperpigmentation, lentigines, telangiectasia, skin laxity, keratinocytic atypia, melanocytic atypia, or dermal elastosis. - DENOVA, reraumocytic atypia, melanocytic atypia, or dermal elastosis.

-RENOVA should be used under medical supervision as an adjunct to a comprehensive skin care and sunlight avoidance program that includes the use of effective sunscreens (minimum SPF of 15) and protective clothing. - Patients with visible actinic keratoses and patients with a history of skin cancer were excluded from clinical trials of RENOVA 0.02%.
-Thus the effectiveness and safety of RENOVA 0.02% in these populations are not known at - Neither the safety nor the effectiveness of RENOVA for the prevention or treatment of actinic keratoses or skin neoplasms has been established. - Neither the safety nor the efficacy of using RENOVA 0.02% daily for greater than 52 weeks has been established, and daily use beyond 52 weeks has not been systematically and histologically investigated in adequate and well-controlled trials.
+PENOVA should be used under medical supervision as an adjunct to a comprehensive skin care and sunlight avoidance program that includes the use of effective sunscreens (minimum SPF of 15) and protective clothing.

+Patients with visible actinic keratoses and patients with a history of skin cancer were excluded from clinical trials of RENOVA 0.02%.
+Thus the effectiveness and safety of RENOVA 0.02% in these populations are not known at this time. - been established.

+Neither the safety nor the efficacy of using RENOVA 0.02% daily for greater than 52 weeks has been established, and daily use beyond 52 weeks has not been systematically and histologically investigated in adequate and well-controlled trials.
 (See WARNINGS section.)